ashiqursuperfly/Searchable-Image-Repository-REST-API/README.md

 - docker-compose installed on ubuntu

 ### TODO
-- add ssh and security steps to production [priority]
+- pagination all images api
-- entry data from agrobot previous app [priority]
+- query params for image search api [height, width, keyword, location]
-- explore django bulk data upload package [priority]
+- similar image search
-- crop issue should also have an image file with it :/
+- get my images

 #### First Deploy Workflow
 - connect to ec2 instance using ssh
 - install docker and docker-compose on ec2 instance (run `deploy-scripts/install-docker-and-docker-compose.sh`)
 - install git
-- setup ssh for github profile that contains source code
+- setup ssh for GitHub profile that contains source code
 - git clone source code
 - update all .env file variables (e.g: ALLOWED_HOSTS should be according to the ec2 instance's public dns)
 - make sure you are in master branch